 The Homeless Strategy Office in coordination with City departments, the Ending Community Homelessness Coalition (ECHO), the Local Mental Health Authority – Integral Care, and other service provider partners has engaged in a Guided Path Pilot Project.
 Through Phase One, which consisted of outreach and assessment, individuals outside and around the Austin Resource Center for the Homeless (ARCH) were surveyed and assessed.
 Through Phase Two, which consists of service engagement, the following results have been achieved:

-2 individuals have been reunited with their families
+18 individuals have been housed (1 was reunited with family);

-76 individuals are enrolled or pending enrollment into appropriate programs that lead to permanent housing
+60 individuals are enrolled or pending enrollment into appropriate programs that lead to permanent housing;

-23 individuals are not yet matched with programs for enrollment
+14 individuals are not yet matched with programs for enrollment;

 Exits from Homelessness through Housing and Other Positive Means